qewer33/queitite/REFERENCE.md

 #### Str

 The string type that holds a dynamically allocated string.
 String literals are created with the double quote character (`""`).
-Strings are indexable.
+Str values can be indexed with the indexing (`value[i]`) syntax, the index should either be a Num or a List of Nums.
 The Str prototype provides many functions to make it easier to work with strings.

 ```rb
 # defining an Str